ViniyogIndia 🧩 Multifactor Portfolio

 Macroeconomic and market events affected each factor in different ways.
 Below chart summarizes performance characteristics of factors in different macroeconomic regimes, including market cycles, business cycles, and investor sentiment regimes in India

 Source: S&P Dow Jones Indices LLC.
 Data from October 2005 to June 2017.
 Index performance based on total return in INR.
-Past performance is no guarantee of future results.
-Table is provided for illustrative purposes.
 Note: Yellow, upward triangles represent favorable performance (positive excess return with outperformance probability not lower than 50%), while blue, downward triangles represent unfavorable performance (negative excess return with outperformance probability not higher than 50%) versus the S&P BSE LargeMidCap.
 The two factors with the highest information ratio in each of the market cycle phases are circled.

 Market states/regimes are modelled using a combination of proprietary + macro indicators.
 This is combined with past performance to dynamically control factor exposures over market regimes.

-• Portfolio of 15-20 stocks picked from the NSE universe having the best Factor rank based on Market Regime forecast
+• Portfolio of approximately 20 stocks picked from the NSE universe having the best Factor rank based on Market Regime forecast.

 • Further refined by using a combination of one or more secondary factors to maximize risk-adjusted returns